Enrichment

 • Afternoon Tea

-• End of Year Trip
+• End of Year Summer Quiz

 We have additional speakers coming into the college to speak to our post 16 students on important issues such as, voting and how to register, and the National Citizenship Scheme.